natran42/sales-system/README.md

 # Main
 # (nav.php)
-"Main" contains the code for the navigation bar that can be viewed from all pages to redirect you from one page to another
+"Main" contains the code for the navigation bar that can be viewed from all pages to redirect you from one page to another.
+It also includes the use of user authentification where it differentiates between a manager's, an emmployee's, and a customer's(self-checkout) view.

 # Login
 # (login.php/css/jpeg)